graypegg/chromatism/README.md

 ![Contrast Ratio](https://toi.sh/cdn/chromatism/contrastRatio.png)

-Use this function to determine the colour of text needed to create a high contrast.
+Use this function to determine the colour of text needed create a high contrast between text and a solid background of the supplied colour.
 Made according to the [W3C Standard on Web Accessibility](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)

 ---